Utah Medicaid

 Utah Medicaid is a fee-for-service program in most counties.
 Managed care is available through the Utah Medicaid Integrated Care (UMIC) program in the Wasatch Front region — Salt Lake, Utah, Davis, Weber, and Iron counties.
 Members in those counties may be enrolled in UMIC managed care; members in other areas receive fee-for-service Medicaid.

-Utah DHHS reports approximately 470,000 Utahns enrolled in Medicaid, representing roughly 14% of the state population.
+Utah DHHS reports roughly 350,000 Utahns enrolled in Medicaid and CHIP as of mid-2026, representing about 10% of the state population — down from a pandemic-era peak above 500,000 as post-unwinding renewals have continued.
 Utah's Medicaid enrollment is lower than the national average partly due to the state's younger and healthier demographic profile.

 Utah Medicaid coverage programs